 In a landlord-tenant context, a nuisance is the obstruction of the free use of rental property so as to interfere with the comfortable enjoyment of life.
-Civil Code § 3479 (West 2010).
+CIVIL CODE § 3479.
 This has been routinely applied to property owners who fail to maintain residential rental units.
 Stoiber v.
 Honeychuck, 101 Cal.
 App.
 3d 903, 920 (1980).

-It must be a substantial and unreasonable interference, such as “smoke from an asphalt mixing plant, noise and odors from the operation of a refreshment stand, or the noise and vibration of machinery.”
+To be considered a nuisance, something must be a substantial and unreasonable interference, such as “smoke from an asphalt mixing plant, noise and odors from the operation of a refreshment stand, or the noise and vibration of machinery.”
 Oliver v.
 AT&T Wireless Services, 76 Cal.
 App.
 4th 521, 534 (1999).
 The standard is whether it is offensive or inconvenient to the normal person.
 Koll-Irvine Center Property Owners Assn., 24 Cal.
 App.
 4th 1036, 1041 (1994).
-Substantial is anything that is offensive, seriously annoying, or intolerable.
+Substantial can be anything that is offensive, seriously annoying, or intolerable.
 San Diego Gas & Electric Co. v.
 Superior Court, 13 Cal.
 4th 893 (1996).
 To be unreasonable, the gravity of the harm must outweigh the social utility of the conduct.
 Id. at 938–939.